ceph/ceph/doc/man/8/rbd.rst

   If configured in ``image`` mode, mirroring needs to be explicitly enabled (by ``mirror image enable`` command) on each image.
+  A namespace can be mirrored to a different namespace on the remote pool using the ``--remote-namespace`` option.

 :command:`mirror pool info` [*pool-name*]
   Show information about the pool or namespace mirroring configuration.